Commuter town: Causes

-Often commuter towns form when workers in a region cannot afford to live where they work and must seek residency in another town with a lower cost of living.
+Commuter towns may form when workers in a region cannot afford to live where they work and must seek residency in another town with a lower cost of living.
 The late 20th century, the dot-com bubble and United States housing bubble drove housing costs in Californian metropolitan areas to historic highs, spawning exurban growth in adjacent counties.
 Workers with jobs in San Francisco found themselves moving further and further away to nearby cities like Oakland, Burlingame, and San Mateo.
 As rental and housing costs kept increasing, even renters that would normally be considered affluent elsewhere would struggle with the prospect of home ownership in an area with higher quality schools and amenities.
 As of 2003, over 80% of the workforce of Tracy, California, was employed in the San Francisco Bay Area.

+Other commuter towns are formed with the intention of the municipality focusing on residential areas and limiting commercial development, to attract families who want to establish long-term communities and/or minimize perceived problems with commercial development.
+Atherton, California is one such example.

 In some cases, commuter towns can result from changing economic conditions.
 Steubenville, Ohio along with neighboring Weirton, West Virginia had an independent regional identity until the collapse of the steel industry in the 1980s.
 Steubenville Pike and the Parkway West also created easier access to the much larger city of Pittsburgh.
 In 2013, Jefferson County, Ohio (where Steubenville is located) was added to the Pittsburgh metropolitan area as part of its larger Combined Statistical Area.

 In Japan, most of the national railway network was privatized by the 1980s but unlike in the UK, both the national railway's tracks, trains, stations and real estate were included in the privatization agreements.
 Japan's privately operated railroads view real estate investment and development of commuter towns as central to their business model.
 These railroads continuously develop new residential and commercial areas alongside their existing and new routes and stations and adjust their train schedules in order to provide existing and prospective commuters with convenient work-commute routines.
-This is quite different from North American commuter towns that are almost exclusively the result of transportation by car.
+This is quite different from North American commuter towns which are almost exclusively the result of transportation by car.